 About the Artist

-Ellen received a 2010 GAP towards studio rental and materials for two projects.
-One is complete a body of work for two solo shows and the other for research and studio time in Berlin, Germany.
-Picken is of German descent and feels she needs perspective and understanding of where her ideas come from, and that her attraction to the grotesque and the sublime may have strong ties to Germanic myth and tales.
-While in Germany she will research artists such as Caspar David Friedrich, Anselm Kiefer and George Baselitz.
+Ellen received 2010 GAP Award funding towards studio rental and materials for two projects.
+One is to complete a body of work for two solo shows and the other for research and studio time in Berlin, Germany.
+Of German descent, Ellen feels she needs perspective and understanding of where her ideas come from and that her attraction to the grotesque and the sublime may have strong ties to Germanic myth and tales.
+While in Germany, she will research artists such as Caspar David Friedrich, Anselm Kiefer, and George Baselitz.

 Information included above was provided by artist at the time of application.